vladyspavlov/esphome-must-inverter/README.md

-# Must Solar Inverter ESPHome Monitor
+# Must Solar Hybrid Inverter ESPHome Monitor

 This repository contains an **ESPHome YAML configuration** for monitoring and controlling the Must Solar Inverter.
 The configuration leverages ESP32 with Modbus communication to interact with the inverter, providing detailed insights into its operational parameters and status.